ava-labs/avalanche-docs/docs/subnets/multisig-deploy.md

 exit status 1
 ```

-On ledger a `Sign Hash` window will be active.
+On the ledger a `Sign Hash` window will be active.
 Navigate to the ledger `Accept` window by using
-ledger's right button, and then authorize the request by pressing both left and right buttons.
+the ledger's right button, and then authorize the request by pressing both left and right buttons.

 After that the tx will be recognized as having all required signatures.
 If threshold were larger,
 the `transaction sign` command should be used as many times as needed with the different ledgers.